DeusValentine/VALIO/README.md

 - Ihar Kantsevich 💀

 An open-source SAP ABAP Tool that performs automatic code reviews using AI.
-Connect it to any SAP oficailly trusted reasoning LLM you have access to and get instant, structured feedback on your ABAP code.
+Connect it to any SAP officially trusted reasoning LLM you have access to and get instant, structured feedback on your ABAP code.

 ## 🔭 What is it?